espocrm/documentation/docs/administration/moving-to-another-server.md

 ],
 ```

-*siteUrl* - if your domain name (URL) is changed:
+*siteUrl* – if your domain name (URL) has changed:

 ```php
 'siteUrl' => 'https://new-link.com',
 ```

-default file owner (only if the new web server has a different user/group):
+Default file owner (only if the new web server has a different user/group):

 ```php
 'defaultPermissions' => [